 When building your brand, it’s important to think about how your social media profiles will look across different accounts.
 You don’t want your accounts to look disjointed, and if we learned anything from the Tidying Up with Marie Kondo show, it’s that when things are organized, they spark joy.

-Your brand should use the same color scheme, similar profile pictures, and have posts and stories that relate to your interests on the Insta, Facebook, Twitter, and any other social media feeds that are used.
+Your brand should use the same colour scheme, and similar profile pictures, and have posts and stories that relate to your interests on the Insta, Facebook, Twitter, and any other social media feeds that are used.

 It’s important to note that you may not be an expert at this at first, and that’s okay.
 With time and practice, you’ll learn how to tell your story consistently across multiple channels in a variety of ways to keep it fresh.